Karyapos/JFK_complete_data_analysis/Phase 1 (full).md

 (b * alpha) / (a - alpha)
 }`

-However, the decision was made to follow **manual correction** instead, and updated clean data was provided.
+However, the decision was made to follow **manual correction** instead, and a cleaned data was provided.

-## **Conclusion**
+## Conclusion

 Based on prior research, it was expected that **weather** and **airport traffic** would be the strongest predictors of taxi-out performance.
 However in this stage, further assumptions about the weight of each variable are **not safe to make**.
-This phase clarified the dataset’s structure, corrected documentation errors, resolved data-quality issues, and narrowed down which variables deserve deeper modeling attention.With the cleaned data and all clarifications in place, the project now moves into the **second phase**, where proper statistical modeling and scenario testing will begin.
+This phase clarified the dataset’s structure, corrected documentation errors, resolved data-quality issues, and narrowed down which variables deserve deeper modeling attention.
+With the cleaned data and all clarifications in place, the project now moves into the **second phase**, where proper statistical modeling and scenario testing will begin.